 There was a wooden chair in the middle of the river, which I think would be great for photo ops!
 The river was calmer that time compared to the previous days.
 Wading in the water was such a pleasure.
 Crossing the water to reach the wooden chair was easy for the current wasn’t strong.

 As much as we wanted to spend more time relaxing by the river but it doesn’t fit our schedule.
 We left Tibiao with satisfied hearts ready to grasp the beauty of our next destination.
-Another paradise awaiting to be explored was Mararison Island in Culasi, Antique, which details will be shared on my next post!
+Another paradise awaiting to be explored was Mararison Island in Culasi, Antique, which details will be shared on a separate post.

-You may check our 3-day itinerary and expenses through the link below:
+You may check our 3-day itinerary and expenses in Antique:

 And you may also check-out other places we’ve visited during our 3-day Antique trip!